DOAJ/doaj/static_content/_apply/content/guide.md

 ## Appeals

-If you would like to appeal against a decision to reject your application or remove your journal from DOAJ, send an email to the DOAJ Managing Editors, [managing-editors@doaj.org](mailto:managing-editors@doaj.org).
+If you would like to appeal against a decision to reject your application for more than 6 months or remove your journal from DOAJ, send an email to the DOAJ Managing Editors, [managing-editors@doaj.org](mailto:managing-editors@doaj.org).

 The appeal should contain the following information:
 - Journal title